Board of Directors

 Following the sale of A.C.
 Goode & Co. to the National Australia Bank in 1987, Bill became Founding Chairman and Chief Executive of Burdett, Buckeridge & Young, an institutional stockbroker.
 His previous appointments include; Director of Investment Technology Group, Inc., Director of IRESS Market Technology Ltd, Director of Nossal Institute Limited, Council Member of the Nossal Institute for Global Health and Director of the Victorian Neurotrauma Initiative Limited.

-Bill is currently a Director of Australian Friends of Asha Slums.
+Bill is currently a Director of the Centre for Brain Injury Ltd. and of the Australian Friends of Asha Slums.

 Mrs Jan West AM

 Mrs West is a non-Executive Director with experience in public sector, community and private organisations.
 A Chartered Accountant with 23 years’ previous experience as a Partner at Deloitte, Jan is a Director of Australian Red Cross, Dairy Australia, Australia Post and Melbourne Forum.
 She is also an independent member of the Audit and Risk Management Committees of the Victorian Department of Health and Human Services and of the Victorian Department of Treasury and Finance.